Abstract Wiener space: Motivation

-Although this formal expression suggests that the Wiener measure should live on the space of paths for which $\int_0^T b'(t)^2\,dt < \infty$, this is not actually the case.
-(Brownian paths are known to be nowhere differentiable with probability one.)
+Although this formal expression suggests that the Wiener measure should live on the space of paths for which $\int_0^T b'(t)^2\,dt < \infty$, this is not actually the case, as sample Brownian paths are known to be almost surely nowhere differentiable, though it can be generalized to random measures as tempered distributions through the characteristic function as the white noise measure.

 Gross's abstract Wiener space construction abstracts the situation for the classical Wiener space and provides a necessary and sufficient (if sometimes difficult to check) condition for the Gaussian measure to exist on $B$.
 Although the Gaussian measure $\mu$ lives on $B$ rather than $H$, it is the geometry of $H$ rather than $B$ that controls the properties of $\mu$.
 As Gross himself puts it (adapted to our notation), "However, it only became apparent with the work of I.E. Segal dealing with the normal distribution on a real Hilbert space, that the role of the Hilbert space $H$ was indeed central, and that in so far as analysis on $B$ is concerned, the role of $B$ itself was auxiliary for many of Cameron and Martin's theorems, and in some instances even unnecessary."
 One of the appealing features of Gross's abstract Wiener space construction is that it takes $H$ as the starting point and treats $B$ as an auxiliary object.

 Although the formal expressions for $\mu$ appearing earlier in this section are purely formal, physics-style expressions, they are very useful in helping to understand properties of $\mu$.
 Notably, one can easily use these expressions to derive the (correct!) formula for the density of the translated measure $d\mu(b+h)$ relative to $d\mu(b)$, for $h\in H$.
 (See the Cameron–Martin theorem.)